 - I will stay with you after childbirth and leave when you are happy, settled and feeding is underway.

-- One or two postnatal visits to suit your needs.
+- A minimum of two postnatal visits to suit your needs.
 We can discuss your birth in as much or little detail as you feel ready to and I can offer you support with feeding and anything else that comes up or you’d like to explore.
 If you need further support I’ll still be available by email, phone, text or in person for the first six weeks, plus I can refer you to other birth and postnatal professionals if relevant.

 I intend this list to be as all-encompassing as possible, however… I attach enormous importance to building a meaningful relationship with my clients and their partners in the antenatal period.
 I don’t place a limit on the length of our meetings or the number of times we meet.
 This stage is as much about us getting to know one another and building a feeling of trust and friendship as it is about the practical side of birth preparation and information sharing.